 - Web download—make your extension available on a suitable web accessible server and when the user downloads the signed add-on file Firefox will install it.

-- Sideloading add-ons—enables a user to install an add-on using an XPI file saved on their computer.
+- Installing add-on from file—enables a user to install an add-on using an .xpi file saved on their computer.